International asset recovery

-We are developing initiatives to actively engage national law enforcement bodies in coordinated efforts to trace, seize and return stolen public funds to the country of origin.
+We are developing initiatives to trace, seize and return stolen public funds to the country of origin.

 The theft of public assets by corrupt leaders has a major impact on society, particularly in developing countries.
 It diverts money from services such as healthcare and education, it erodes public trust and threatens governance.

-Stolen assets are unlikely to remain in the country from which they were stolen but are often concealed in foreign jurisdictions, giving the crime an international dimension.
-The process of asset recovery is complex and time consuming and involves multiple countries.
+As stolen assets are often concealed in foreign jurisdictions, the process of asset recovery is complex, time consuming and involves multiple countries.
 As such, there is a clear need for concerted action on a global level.

 Connecting experts around the world

-The Global Focal Point Initiative has been created in order to promote and increase the exchange of corruption data among law enforcement agencies and national anti-corruption entities across the world.
+The Global Focal Point Initiative promotes the exchange of corruption data among law enforcement agencies and national anti-corruption entities across the world.

 ‘Focal Points’ are anti-corruption practitioners registered within the initiative and who form an international network of experts.